Voice Connections

 Binary Websocket Messages

 To reduce overhead, some of the new DAVE protocol opcodes are sent as binary instead of JSON text.
 See the format column in voice opcodes to identify them.
-Binary websocket messages have the following format:
+Client-to-server binary messages start with a 1-byte opcode followed by the payload.
+Server-to-client binary messages on Gateway v8 and above include a 2-byte sequence number before the opcode:

 FieldTypeDescriptionSize